-Now in its eighth year, the Nandi Hills-based program, has helped 54 students earn full-need scholarships at Cornell, Yale, Columbia, Wesleyan, Princeton, Smith, Harvard, Dartmouth, MIT, Duke, Northwestern, Penn, Pomona, Brown, Stanford, Cal Berkeley, Wellesley, Michigan State, Tufts, Amherst, Maryland-Eastern Shore, Siena, St. Lawrence and Mt.
+Now in its twelfth year, the Nandi Hills-based program, has helped 72 students earn full-need scholarships at Cornell, Yale, Columbia, Wesleyan, Princeton, Smith, Harvard, Dartmouth, MIT, Duke, Northwestern, Penn, Pomona, Brown, Stanford, Cal Berkeley, Wellesley, Michigan State, Tufts, Amherst, Wisconsin-Madison, Maryland-Eastern Shore, Siena, St. Lawrence, Bryn Mawr and Mt.
 Holyoke.

 EaSEP provides SAT and TOEFL preparation, houses students for 14 weeks, pays for internet access, test registration and score reports, and helps students negotiate the college application process.
 The program uses field trips and community needs assessments to help students better understand critical issues in Kenya, such as health care, unemployment, education, sustainable farming and logging practices, and environmental stewardship.

-EaSEP is funded through private donations and grants/donations from the East African Scholars Fund and Eastern Produce Kenya, LTD. An investment of approximately $175,000 in EaSEP over seven years has produced scholarships valued at more than $12 million.
+EaSEP is funded through private donations and grants/donations from the East African Scholars Fund and Eastern Produce Kenya, LTD. An investment of approximately $225,000 in EaSEP over nine years has produced scholarships valued at close to $16.5 million.

 Photo: Tracy Wambui, EaSEP Class of 2017, speaks with high school students in Tinderet.